microsoft/mu_basecore/ReadMe.rst

 - NetworkPkg: Predictable TCP ISNs
 - NetworkPkg: Use of a Weak PseudoRandom Number Generator
 - UefiCpuPkg: Add new SmmRelocationLib library
-- NetworkPkg: Packet->Length is not updated before being used by Dhcp6AppendIaAddrOption to safely know it can append.
+- NetworkPkg: ``Packet->Length`` is not updated before being used by Dhcp6AppendIaAddrOption to safely know it can append.
 - NetworkPkg: Out-of-bounds read when processing IA_NA/IA_TA options in a DHCPv6 Advertise message
 - DXE Core system time runs faster than expected when using PcAtChipsetPkg/HpetTimerDxe
 - CalculateCrc16Ansi miscalculates the checksum
-- PciIoMap does not return status from mIoMmuProtocol->SetAttribute
+- PciIoMap does not return status from ``mIoMmuProtocol->SetAttribute``

 Platform Integration Reference
 ------------------------------
-Reference platforms which consume release/202405 are available in [mu_tiano_platforms](https://github.com/microsoft/mu_tiano_platforms).
+Reference platforms which consume release/202405 are available in `mu_tiano_platforms <https://github.com/microsoft/mu_tiano_platforms>`_.

 Code of Conduct
 ===============